-Following extreme weather events or disasters, there is an increased chance that the conventional means of water supply may be compromised resulting in persons seeking alternative water resources where the water is untreated and the water quality is unknown.
+• Following extreme weather events or disasters, there is an increased chance that the conventional means of water supply may be compromised resulting in persons seeking alternative water resources where the water is untreated and the water quality is unknown.
 This has the potential to increase gastrointestinal illness.

-Where episodes of flooding may occur, cases of gastroenteritis may increase, where persons consume foods contaminated by these waters.
+• Where episodes of flooding may occur, cases of gastroenteritis may increase, where persons consume foods contaminated by these waters.
 Wading in flood waters could also result in an increase in skin infections due to contact with contaminated, stagnant and/or flood waters, especially in the coastal Guianas.
 This is increasingly the case across Belize and the Caribbean islands towards the end of August, although the likelihood decreases in the coastal Guianas after July.

-Any lingering drought conditions may temporarily increase concentrations of water pollutants for small reservoirs and tanks and, in terms of long-term drought, for very large reservoirs.
-Additionally, a reduction in water pressure in distribution systems may result in cross-contamination and use of alternative, unsafe sources, in turn potentially causing higher incidences of gastrointestinal illness.
+In the unlikely event of lingering drought conditions, concentrations of water pollutants for small reservoirs and tanks may temporarily increase.
+Additionally, a reduction in water pressure in distribution systems may result in crosscontamination and use of alternative, unsafe sources, in turn potentially causing higher incidences of gastrointestinal illness.